globalbao/bicep-policy-examples/README.md

 # bicep-policy-examples
-Collection of Azure Policy examples using Bicep by @jesseloudon
+Collection of Azure Policy examples using Bicep :muscle: by @jesseloudon

 Get in touch :octocat: